eddycharly/terraform-provider-kops/docs/data-sources/kube_config.md

 # kops_kube_config

-Cluster defines the configuration for a cluster<br />It includes cluster instance groups.
+KubeConfig represents the kubernets configuration needed to access a cluster.

 ## Argument Reference